 Although harmless, warts can spread and make you feel self-conscious and can even become painful.
-At Seacoast Dermatology, PLLC, with locations in Exeter, Portsmouth, Dover, and Newmarket, New Hampshire, you can receive wart treatments right in the office.
+At Seacoast Dermatology, PLLC, with locations in Exeter, Portsmouth, and Dover, New Hampshire, you can receive wart treatments right in the office.
 Find out which wart treatment is right for you by booking a consultation online or by calling your most convenient clinic to speak with a team member.

 Warts are small growths that most commonly form on your feet and hands, although they can certainly surface anywhere on your body.
 These abnormal growths are caused by human papillomavirus (HPV).

 In most cases, HPV enters your skin when you have a cut, wound, or abrasion.
 Your risk of developing warts is much greater if you have a weakened immune system, like if you’re a young child.

 Warts cause a wide variety of symptoms and issues, depending on where they’re located.
 Read below to learn more about specific types of warts.

 Common warts are skin-colored dome-shaped growths that develop on areas where your skin has breaks or cuts, like on your fingers, toes, or knees.
 These warts can be as small as a pinhead, or as large as 10mm.